RoboTeamTwente/roboteam_vision/readme.md

 Determines which color is our team.
 Valid values are: `blue` and `yellow`. when not set, or set to garbage, defaults to `yellow`.

+`/use_legacy_packets`
+Switch to true when the vision system you are using sends legacy vision packets.
+Defaults to false.